Stop Taking 'Any NP Job' to Gain Experience (It's a Career Trap)

 The Layoffs That Proved Our Workload Was Unsustainable

-When I landed my job at a large primary care practice, I was excited.
-The interview process was thorough, with multiple rounds with key decision-makers.
-I did everything I was supposed to do: I asked about workload, administrative time, and support staff.
-I even asked about the company’s financial health, and they pointed to their opening of a new site as a clear sign of growth and financial soundness.
+When I landed a position at a large primary care practice, I was confident I had done my due diligence.
+The interview process was thorough: multiple rounds with decision-makers.
+I asked about workload, administrative time, and support staff.
+I asked about the company’s financial health.
+They pointed to their opening of a new site as evidence of growth.

-What they said was true, but it was far from the whole truth.
+What they told me was true.
+It was far from the whole truth.

 5 Must-Ask Questions Every NP Should Ask Before Accepting a Job Offer